deepa-project/Orbis_Interview/README.md

 # Orbis_Interview
-This project was started to display my coding schools for a software programming position at Orbis!
+This project was started to display my coding skills for a software programming position at Orbis!